 How Do I Store Patient Payment Information?

-To run automatic payments, you must have patient card info on file or bank account info if you use the ACH method.
-This information is not something that you can have on Rolodex sitting on the receptionist’s desk.
-It must be secured.
+To run automatic payments, you must have patient card information on file or bank account details if you use the ACH method.
+But, this information must must be secured.
+Unsecured payment details violate both the HIPAA code and the PCI DSS codes set forth by card networks.

 There are several complex rules around storing credit card information, but the easiest way to handle them is to pass them on to the company that helps you process payments.
 This company will have a software interface your receptionists (or you) can use to access stored financial data.